 Although textbooks are not used, be assured that the material is derived from many reliable sources, including the Catechism of the Catholic Church, the Scriptures, Church documents and various reference tools all approved and sanctioned by the Catholic Church.

 The program is only successful if families are committed to doing the home lessons.
-The diocese requires 30 hours per year of religious education…gathering at church for 1 ½ hours each month will not meet that requirement.
-The home lessons complete the remainder of the 30 hours.
+The diocese requires 30 hours per year of religious education…the 1½ hour Zoom meeting each month will not meet that requirement.
+The follow-up home lessons along with the service and prayer components complete the remainder of the 30 hours.

 However, if a health or emergency situation arises that makes it impossible to do the work at home in a timely manner, please contact the director to discuss arrangements for catching up.

-Two report sheets are included in the back of the binder.
-Families are asked to document their service experiences and return these sheets at the end of the year.
+Two report sheets are also included under the “Service” tab.
+Families are asked to document their service experiences and return these sheets electronically by the end of the year.